kmshraj/protractorIE/README.md

 Dowload Source Tree and install it copy the app file inside the Application Folder.
 Then you need introduce your Mimecast Username and network pass.

-When the setup is done the next step is dowload the repository clicking on File > New > Clone for URL > <https://gitlab.devuk.mimecast.lan:2443/coreui/adcon-automation.git> or using the SSH URL <git@gitlab.devuk.mimecast.lan:coreui/adcon-automation.git>
+When the setup is done the next step is dowload the repository clicking on File > New > Clone for URL >https://github.com/kmshraj/protractorIE.git or using the SSH URL git@github.com:kmshraj/protractorIE.git <t>

 ## ARQUITECTURE PROJECT